 - Entrance – Controls entry of the object to the slide.

-- Emphasis – Animation is triggered by click of a mouse
+- Emphasis – Animation is triggered by a click of a mouse

-- Exit – Controls how object exits the slide
+- Exit – Controls how the object exits the slide

 - Motion Path – Animation is similar to Emphasis effects, except the object moves within the slide along a pre-determined path.

 Select the desired animation.
 The effect will apply to the object.
 The object will have a small number next to it to show that it has an animation.
 Also, in the Slide pane, a star symbol will appear next to the slide.